mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

-# A quick guide to creating a derived dataset with BigQuery-ETL
+# A quick guide to creating a derived dataset with BigQuery-ETL and how to set it up as a public dataset

-This is designed to be a quick guide around creating a simple derived dataset using bigquery-etl and scheduling it using Airflow so it can be updated on a daily basis.
-We'll be using a simple test case (a small [Glean](https://mozilla.github.io/glean/) application for which we want to generate an aggregated dataset based on the raw ping data) to illustrate the process.
-If you are interested in looking at the end result of this, you can view the pull request at [mozilla/bigquery-etl#1760](https://github.com/mozilla/bigquery-etl/pull/1760).
+This guide takes you through the creation of a simple derived dataset using bigquery-etl and scheduling it using Airflow, to be updated on a daily basis.
+It applies to the products we ship to customers, that use (or will use) the Glean SDK.

+This guide also includes the specific instructions to set it as a [public dataset](https://blog.mozilla.org/data/2020/09/25/data-publishing-mozilla/).
+**Important!** Make sure you only set the dataset public if you expect the data to be available outside Mozilla.
+Read our [public datasets reference](https://mozilla.github.io/bigquery-etl/reference/public_data/) for context.

+To illustrate the overall process, we will use a simple test case and a small [Glean](https://mozilla.github.io/glean/) application for which we want to generate an aggregated dataset based on the raw ping data.

+If you are interested in looking at the end result, you can view the pull request at [mozilla/bigquery-etl#1760](https://github.com/mozilla/bigquery-etl/pull/1760).

 ## Background

-[mozregression](https://mozilla.github.io/mozregression/) is a developer tool used to help developers and community members bisect builds of Firefox to find a regression range in which a bug was introduced.
+[Mozregression](https://mozilla.github.io/mozregression/) is a developer tool used to help developers and community members bisect builds of Firefox to find a regression range in which a bug was introduced.
 It forms a key part of our quality assurance process.

-While in some ways mozregression might seem dissimilar from, say, Firefox most of the concepts illustrated here will apply straightforwardly to the products we ship to customers which use (or will use) the Glean SDK.

-In this case, we want to create a simple table of aggregated metrics related to mozregression's use that we can use to power dashboards (to prioritize feature development internally inside Mozilla), as well as syndication as a [public dataset](https://blog.mozilla.org/data/2020/09/25/data-publishing-mozilla/).
+In this example, we will create a table of aggregated metrics related to `mozregression`, that will be used in dashboards to help prioritize feature development inside Mozilla.

 ## Initial steps